RossAscends/STMP/README.md

 - (🤖) Manually triggering an AI response without user Input
 - (✂️) Deleting the last message in the AI Chat
 - (🔄) Retry, i.e. Remove the last chat message and prompt the AI character to give a new response.

+### In Each Message on Hover (Host Only)

+- Edit button to edit the message.
+(AI Chat only, at the top right of the message)
+- Delete button to delete the message. (at the top right of the message)
+- Continue button (AI Chat only, AI message only, at the end of the message contents)

 ## Planned Features